Journals for Tweens

 The brilliance of guided journaling is that you’re never short of ideas.
 Flick to a new page if you need to, find a blank space, or follow along.
 There’s something for everyone.

-I’ve tracked down 8 inspirational journals that I think are well worth a look at, and an excellent place to start the new year with positive intentions.
+I’ve tracked down 8 inspirational journals that I think are well worth a look at.
+They are an excellent place to start the new year with positive intentions.
 Grab a pen, pick a journal, and settle down for a beautiful chance to bond with your tween girl.
 You never know what she might discover.

 1. Strong Is The New Pretty